 ELIGIBILITY: Applicants must be enrolled in an American Psychological Association (APA) or Canadian Psychological Association (CPA) accredited graduate program and have completed at least three years of graduate academic work.
 Only applicants from APA or CPA Accredited Counseling or Clinical Psychology doctoral programs will be considered eligible for internship positions at the Vanderbilt UCC.
 Applicants must have defended their dissertation proposal by the ranking deadline.

-Applicants with at least 420 total intervention and assessment hours are preferred; however, the impact of COVID-19 and recent changes in reporting timelines will be considered.
-The applicant's practicum training must be of such a nature and amount as to provide the applicant with the experience needed to have a reasonable opportunity to succeed in the UCC placement, which is a fast-paced clinical setting with a wide-range of clinical acuity.
+Applicants with 420 total intervention and assessment hours will be reviewed favorably, although restrictions on number of hours of direct service earned due to COVID-19 will be taken into consideration.
+The applicant's practicum training must be of such a nature and amount as to provide the applicant with the experience needed to have a reasonable opportunity to succeed in the UCC placement.
 It is important that applicants delineate their training goals clearly on the application or in the cover letter and indicate in the cover letter how the experiences offered at UCC align with their training goals.